-- 1. turnarounds removal - 2. mask long-term glitches - 3. baseline subtraction after masking the sources - 4. destriping, i.e. removal of the signal drift on time scales longer than a scan leg - 5. individual drift removal, i.e. removal of the drift on time scales shorter than a scan leg - 6. creation of the final map
+- 1. Proper motion correction for SSO (new in HIPE 13) - 2. turnarounds removal - 3. mask long-term glitches - 4. baseline subtraction after masking the sources - 5. destriping, i.e. removal of the signal drift on time scales longer than a scan leg - 6. deglitching the merged scans & cross-scans (new in HIPE 13) - 7. individual drift removal, i.e. removal of the drift on time scales shorter than a scan leg - 8. creation of the final map